kevkilarski/phishing-net/README.md

 # The Phishing Net

-This application is designed to identify if a user-selected website has been flagged for phishing scams
+This application uses the PhishStats API and Firebase integration to identify if user-selected websites have been flagged for phishing scams.

 Created by Kevin Kilarski